piotrmurach/tty-config/README.md

 You can assign multiple validations for a given key and each of them will be run in the order they were registered when checking a value.

-When setting value all the validaitons will be run:
+When setting value all the validations will be run:

 ```ruby
 config.set(:settings, :base, value: 'PL')